ludocode/onramp/docs/virtual-machine.md

 7E 20 20 20   ; jz 32 8224
 ```

-These are conditional jump-if-zero instructions, and since their predicates are non-zero constants, they do nothing.
+These are conditional [jump if zero][jz] instructions, and since their predicates are non-zero constants, they do nothing.
 However, their encoding in ASCII is "`~Onr~amp~   `".
 This serves as a format indicator that identifies a file as containing an Onramp program.
 This preamble is not required but VM implementations may warn if a program does not start with it.

 On some hosted platforms, Onramp bytecode can also be wrapped in a script that executes the Onramp virtual machine.
 This allows them to be executed like normal programs.
 For example, the POSIX wrapper looks like this: